samueldurantes/twitch-bot/README.md

 - [Default commands](#default-commands)
 - [License](#license)

-### Introduction
+### About

-I did this bot just for educational purposes, I don't have interessent constantly work this project.
+I did this bot just for educational purposes, I don't have interessent continue constantly work this project.
 Do what you want with this project, always respecting the [license](https://github.com/samueldurantes/twitch-bot/blob/master/LICENSE).

 ## Set up